omeldar/raytracer/README.md

 ### ✨ Materials

-- **Reflections (Metallic Surfaces)**
-  Implement reflective behavior for metallic surfaces using the material system.

 - **Refractions (Glass-like Materials)**
   Add support for transparent, refractive materials with configurable IOR (index of refraction).

+- **Configurable absorption for materials**
+  Implement configurable absorption per object for exponential falloff in dielectric objects.

 - **Material Assignment and Parsing**
   Allow materials to be assigned per object, including support for .mtl file parsing from .obj models.
 Optionally, override all materials via the config for batch control.

+## 📚 Implemented, but missing documentation

+- **Lighting system & shadows**
+  Objects cast shadows onto other objects by checking if light source is blocked.

+- **Material system**
+  Objects can have material which cause them to react differently to light.

+- **Reflections (Metallic Surfaces)**
+  Implement reflective behavior for metallic surfaces using the material system.